Africa’s Best Safari Country of 2023

 Jeroen is co-owner of SafariBookings.com.
 His desire to feel connected powers his love of travel.
 He has traveled all over the world with his wife and two children.

-More than 4,000 reviews were analyzed in this comprehensive study.
-Safari-goers from all over the planet made a valuable contribution.
-The analysis of reviews also included reviews from a bunch of travel journalists, mainly guidebook writers who contribute regularly to Lonely Planet, Rough Guides, Frommer’s, Bradt and Footprint.
-These industry professionals populate the SafariBookings expert panel.
+Safari-goers and experts from all over the planet were at the heart of these results.
+More than 4,000 of their reviews were analyzed in this detailed and comprehensive study.
+The analysis included reviews from expert travel journalists who have extensive safari experience across all of the countries covered by this survey.
+These experts are mainly guidebook writers who contribute regularly to Lonely Planet, Rough Guides, Frommer’s, Bradt and Footprint.
+These industry professionals also populate the SafariBookings expert panel.

 Jump to: